thiskevinwang/thiskevinwang/README.md

 ## Current

-Senior Engineer at [**Clerk**](https://clerk.com), working on problems that primarly with our backend and edge, with bits of frontend.
+I’m a Senior Engineer at [**Clerk**](https://clerk.com), working on problems that span our entire stack, with a focus on our backend and edge surface areas.

 ## Previously